muhdmirzamz/TelegramClone/README.md

 ### CHANGELOG

+26 Jan 2022:
+- Username search is working

 12 Jan 2022:
 - Applied autolayout to chat cells
 - Added an extra field, "username", to registration so each user now has a username